 Fast, portable, and reliable whole blood analyzer.
-Capable of screening lipids (including cholesterol, hdl, and triglycerides) and testing for diabetes.
+Capable of screening lipids (including cholesterol, hdl, and triglycerides).

 Easy to use.
 Results in 2 minutes.

 Test strips are sold separately.

 MemoChip pictured ships with test strips and will change color depending on the test panel.